ZOMALAB Founders

 Theresa Edwards

-Theresa Edwards is the Senior Grants Manager at ZOMALAB where she manages ZOMA Foundation’s grants administration process and the grant portfolio in Early Childhood Development.
+Theresa Edwards is the Senior Grants Manager at ZOMA Foundation where she manages the grants administration process and the grant portfolio in early childhood development.

-Prior to her time with ZOMALAB, Theresa spent several years organizing nonprofit development teams, and strengthening new initiatives in the fields of fundraising, entrepreneurship, and youth development.
+Prior to ZOMA Foundation, Theresa spent several years organizing nonprofit development teams, and strengthening new initiatives in the fields of fundraising, entrepreneurship, and youth development.

 Theresa earned a B.A. in Psychology from Shippensburg University of PA, an M.P.P. from the Martin School of Public Policy and Administration at the University of Kentucky, and an M.S. in Experimental Psychology from the University of Kentucky.